 Assignments are due at the beginning of class on the specified dates.
+Late assignments will not be marked unless given a justifiable excuse

 Exams must be written on the days announced in class

 If an emergency prevents attendance on an exam day, students must contact me immediately via phone or email and may be asked to provide documentation to justify their absence.
 Students will then be scheduled to write an alternate version of the exam at the first available opportunity.